Mormacill/ULEO/README.md

-# Uleo: Ubuntu-Lmod-Easybuild-OpenPBS
+# Uleo-x: Ubuntu-Lmod-Easybuild-OpenPBS--Xrdp
-## A scientific simulation environment for single machines with lmod environment modules and OpenPBS job manager
+## A scientific simulation environment for single machines with lmod environment modules, OpenPBS job manager and xfce4 desktop with Xrdp

 This Dockerfile contains a lmod environment system based on lua, also easybuild is included.
 On top there is an OpenPBS job manager.
 This Image is based on Ubuntu 18.04.